 Plenty of on-site, off road, parking available.

-The two ground floor bedrooms provide excellent accommodation for people with impaired mobility but the bathrooms are not suitable for wheelchair users.
+The two ground floor bedrooms provide excellent accommodation for people with impaired mobility but we feel the bathrooms are not suitable for wheelchair users.

 Washing machine.
 Line dryer and pegs provided.

 We were both born in Leicester, England.
 We met in 1976, when Paul was a graphic designer, Philippa was a secretary.
 We moved to Leeds for Paul's work, Philippa trained and qualified as a nurse.
 We have two married daughters, Charlotte and Nicola.
 In 2008 we took a gap-year to go travelling.
 In 2009 we worked as couriers for Eurocamp on Elba.
 We did the same job in 2010 on a campsite in the Dordogne and found our property, quite by chance, on the internet.
 Time for a new chapter in our lives!

 |Year property purchased||2010|